01 Jul 2025

 (2008 – 2012)

 Growth demanded storytellers, and in 2008 Margot McCool joined the team to nurture donor relationships.
-By October 2009 Acorn welcomed its 100th fund, celebrated at Classic Flyers with Prime Minister John Key, and set an annual target of twenty-five new funds.
+By October 2009 Acorn welcomed its 100th fund and celebrated with a breakfast event at Classic Flyers with then Prime Minister John Key.
+The Trustees continued to set an annual target of twenty-five new funds each year.

 Scholarships soon broadened Acorn’s reach.
 The Page Acorn Engineering Scholarships launched in 2009, followed by the first Outward Bound award in 2010.
 In 2011 Roy and Mary McGowan began funding Dale Carnegie Skills for Life courses for Year 13 students, seeding what would later become one of Acorn’s largest estates.